 ~ E.O.
 Wilson, Biodiversity

-Choosing native plants in developed landscapes allows them to coexist with nature, rather than compete with it.
-Increasingly, gardeners and landscape enthusiasts in Missouri and elsewhere in the lower Midwest are choosing native plants.
+Choosing native plants allows developed landscapes to coexist with nature, rather than compete with it.
+Increasingly, gardeners in Missouri and elsewhere in the Lower Midwest are choosing native plants.
 The benefits of native landscaping are fueling a gardening movement that says “no” to pesticides and fertilizers and “yes” to biodiversity and creating more sustainable landscapes.
 Novice and professional gardeners are turning to native landscaping to manage storm water, reduce maintenance, and promote plant and wildlife conservation.

 Using moisture-loving plants in rain gardens and in bioretention and wetland detention basins slows down and absorbs rainwater, thus reducing the quantity and velocity of storm water runoff while improving water quality.